Kunull/Writeups/docs/TryHackMe/Easy/CTF collection Vol 1.md

 &nbsp;

 ## Task 17: A sounding QR
-> How good is your listening skill?
-P/S: The flag formatted as THM\{Listened Flag}, the flag should be in All CAPS
 ### What does the bot said?
 - Let's decode the `QRCTF.png` file using Zxing.